Notes on motivic infinite loop space theory: Introduction

 The aim of motivic infinite loop space theory is to describe the category $\SH(S)^\veff$.
-It turns out that there is a good answer to this problem if $S=Spec(k)$, where $k$ is a perfect field.
+It turns out that there is a good answer to this problem if $S=\Spec(k)$, where $k$ is a perfect field.
 This uses the notion of \emph{framed transfers}, first discovered by Voevodsky \cite{voevodsky-framed}.
 The theory was taken up, and many important results proved, by Garkusha--Panin \cite{garkusha2014framed} and their numerous collaborators; see e.g. \cite{agp,hitr,DruzhininPanin,druzhinin2018framed,gnp}.

 Their results were not as complete as one might hope for.
 The main reason for this is a deficiency in the interaction between Voevodsky's framed correspondences and products of varieties.
-This problem was overcome by Elmanto--Hoyois--Khan--Sosnilo--Yakerson in \cite{EHKSY1}; their most important contribution is the invention of the notion of \emph{tangentially framed correspondences} and an accompanying symmetric monoidal $\infty$-category $\Cor^\fr(k)$.
+This problem was overcome by Hoyois--Khan--Sosnilo--Yakerson and the second author in \cite{EHKSY1}; their main contribution is the invention of the notion of \emph{tangentially framed correspondences} and an accompanying symmetric monoidal $\infty$-category $\Cor^\fr(k)$.

 Using this category, motivic infinite loop space theory can be stated as follows. \begin{theorem} For a perfect field $k$, there exists a canonical, symmetric monoidal equivalence of $\infty$-categories \end{theorem} Here $\Spc^\fr(k)$ is a category obtained from $\Cor^\fr(k)$ by the usual procedure (consisting of sifted-free cocompletion and motivic localization); it is semiadditive and $\Spc^\fr(k)^\gc$ denotes its subcategory of grouplike objects.